Skip to content

 Answer: Deoxyribonucleic acid.
 DNA is the molecule that carries the genetic code in every cell of every living thing on Earth.
 Each strand can be up to 2 meters long if uncoiled.

-Why it stumps people: Kids know DNA as a concept but not as an acronym.
-The full chemical name has 20 letters and barely rolls off the tongue, which is why everyone uses the abbreviation.
+What throws people: DNA lands as a concept first, an acronym never.
+The full chemical name runs 20 letters and trips up the tongue, which is the whole reason the world just says the three initials.

 82. What is the fastest bird in the world?
 (Hard)